-- e.
-In the Grant Types field, select the Client Credentials and Access Token Validation (Client is a Resource Server) options. - f.
+- 3. In the Grant Types field, select the Client Credentials and Access Token Validation (Client is a Resource Server) options. - 4.
 In the Default Access Token Manager field, select JSON Web Tokens .
-Click Save. - g.
-Access the PingFederate <pf_install>/pingfederate/bin/run.properties file, and ensure that this property is set: pf.admin.api.authentication=OAuth2. - h.
-Access the PingFederate <pf_install>/pingfederate/bin/oauth2.properties file, and ensure that the following properties are set.
+Click Save. - 5.
+Access the PingFederate <pf\install>/pingfederate/bin/run.properties file, and ensure that this property is set: pf.admin.api.authentication=0Auth2. - 6.
+Access the PingFederate <pf\install>/pingfederate/bin/oauth2.properties file, and ensure that the following properties are set.

 Property Description client.id The unique client identifier defined in step 2. client.secret The client secret defined in step 4. introspection.endpoint This URL specifies where PingFederate validates the authentication token.
-For example, https://<pf_runtime_host>:<pf_runtim as="" introspect.oauth2<="" pre=""></pf_runtim></pf_runtime_host> E_PORT> required.scopes Use any of the scopes defined in PingFederate.
-Go to System # OAuth Settings # Scope Management to see a list of available scopes.
+For example, https:// <pf_runtime_host>:<pf_runtime_port>/as/introspect.oauth2</pf_runtime_port></pf_runtime_host> required.scopes Use any of the scopes defined in PingFederate.
+Go to System → OAuth Settings → Scope Management to see a list of available scopes.
 For details, see Scopes in the PingFederate Server guide. username.attribute.name The value mapped to the Username attribute defined on the Contract Fulfillment tab. role.attribute.name The value mapped to the admin_role attribute defined on the Contract Fulfillment tab.
-1

-- 3. Configure PingCentral: - a.
-In PingCentral, to connect to the new PingFederate client, go to Environments # Add Environments. - b.
+- 1. Configure PingCentral: - 7.
+In PingCentral, to connect to the new PingFederate client, go to Environments → Add Environments. - 8.
 On the Connect to Instances page, complete the following fields using the properties you just set in the PingFederate oauth2.properties file.